 Shopify’s Product Expansion

 Besides the fulfillment center, Shopify is also working on expanding its product offerings and growing in international markets.
-To help attract more merchants, it announced the availability for merchants in most U.S. states to start selling hemp or hemp-derived cannabidiol (CBD) products on its platform.
+To help attract more merchants, it announced the availability for merchants in most U.S. states to start selling hemp or CBD oil products on its platform.
 It released Shopify Chat, its first native chat function focused on improving the shopping experience for customers.
 Using Shopify Chat, merchants can have real-time conversations with customers visiting their stores.

 As part of its international expansion initiative, the company also launched native language capabilities in Turkish.
 Shopify Admin is now available in 19 different languages globally.
 It also expanded its Payment service in Italy, bringing the total countries where its Payment services is available to 14.